Enhancement Shaman DPS Spec, Builds, and Talents — Shadowlands Pre-Patch 9.0.1

 - Lightning — Crackling Surge increases the damage of Stormstrike and Windfury Attack by 35%.

 - Earthen Spike deals heavy Physical damage and increases the Physical and Nature damage you do to the affected target by 20% for 10 seconds.
-Has a 20-second cooldown and costs 20 Maelstrom.
+Has a 20-second cooldown.

-- Ascendance provides a 15 second buff that for the duration converts Stormstrike to Windstrike with a 66% reduced cooldown, and your auto attacks into Windlash.
-These both ignore armour and have an additional 30-yard range.
+- Ascendance deals massive Nature damage around you when cast.
+It provides a 15 second buff that for the duration converts Stormstrike to Windstrike with a 66% reduced cooldown, and your auto attacks into Windlash.
+These both ignore armour and a 30-yard range.

-- PvP talents that can be used in the outdoor world.
+- Grants access to PvP talents in the open world.